-The user provides binary mask inputs for the nerve and saves Sample (i.e., sample.json), Model(s) (i.e., model.json), and Sim(s) (i.e., sim.json) JSON configurations in directories, relative to the project path defined in config/system/env.json.
+To set up a run of the pipeline, you must provide binary mask inputs for the nerve and save Sample (i.e., sample.json), Model(s) (i.e., model.json), and Sim(s) (i.e., sim.json) JSON configurations in directories, relative to the project path defined in config/system/env.json.
 The directory names must use indices that are consistent with the indices of Sample, Model(s), and Sim(s) defined in Run.

-- 1. Masks: User populates input/<NAME>/ (e.g., "Rat1-1", which must match "sample" parameter in Sample) with binary masks of neural tissue boundaries using either: - a.
-Segmented histology (S11 Text and Fig 2), or - b.
-Running the mock\morphology\generator.py script (S12 Text). - i.
-Copy 'mock\sample.json' from 'config/templates/' to 'config/user/mock\samples/' as '<mock\sample\index>.json' and update file contents, including the "NAME" parameter used to construct the destination path for the output binary masks, which serve as inputs to the pipeline.

-- iii.
-The program saves a copy of the user's 'mock\sample.json' and binary masks in 'input/<NAME>/'. - 2.
-For one Sample: User copies sample.json from config/templates/ to samples/<sample\index>/ as sample.json and edits its contents to define the processing of binary masks to generate the two-dimensional cross section geometry of the nerve in the FEM.
-In particular, change "sample" to match <NAME>, the "scale\bar\length" parameter for s.tif (i.e., length in microns of your scale bar, which is oriented horizontally), and "mask\input" in Sample accordingly (S8 Text).
+- 1. Masks: Populate input/<NAME>/ (e.g., "Rat1-1", which must match "sample" parameter in Sample) with binary masks of neural tissue boundaries using either: - a.
+Segmented histology and Fig 2), or - b.
+The mock\morphology\generator.py script (Mock Morphology). - 1.
+Copy mock\sample.json from config/templates/ to config/user/mock\samples/ as <mock\sample\index>.json and update file contents, including the "NAME" parameter used to construct the destination path for the output binary masks, which serve as inputs to the pipeline. - Call "python run mock\morphology\generator <mock\sample\index>". - 3.
+The program saves a copy of your mock\sample.json and binary masks in input/<NAME>/. - 2.
+For one Sample: Copy sample.json from config/templates/to samples/<sample\index>/ as sample.json and edit its contents to define the processing of binary masks to generate the two-dimensional cross-section geometry of the nerve in the FEM.
+In particular, change "sample" to match <NAME>, the "scale\bar\length" parameter for s.tif (i.e., length in microns of your scale bar, which is oriented horizontally), and "mask\input" in Sample accordingly (Sample Parameters).
 You have now created the directory for your first sample: sample #<sample\index>.
-Note: in lieu of a scale bar image, the user may optionally specify the microns/pixel ratio for the sample mask(s). - 3.
-For each Model: User copies model.json from config/templates/ to samples/<sample\index>/ models/<model\index>/ as model.json and edits its contents to define the three dimensional FEM. - a.
-Preset: User defines a new "preset" cuff JSON file, which contains instructions for creating their cuff electrode, and saves it as config/system/cuffs/set\str>.json. - b.
-The cyreset\str>. json file name must be assigned to the "preset" parameter in Model (S8 Text). - 4.
-For each Sim: User copies sim.json from config/templates/ to config/user/sims/ as <sim\index>. json and edits its contents to inform the NEURON simulations (S8 Text).
+Note: in lieu of a scale bar image, the user may optionally specify the microns/pixel ratio for the sample mask(s).